 Satisfactory Academic Progress Standard for Financial Aid Eligibility

 All continuing students must be making satisfactory academic progress to be considered

 for financial aid, which includes Pell Grants, Supplemental Grants, Federal Work Study, Perkins Loans, Stafford Loans, and PLUS Loans; as well as institutional funds such as faculty and staff tuition remissions, ministers’ dependent grants, Christian Service, need-based grants, etc.

 Full-time students receiving financial aid are allowed six academic years (an academic year is two semesters plus one summer) to complete the bachelor’s degree.

-Full-time students must successfully complete a minimum of 22 semester hours in any single academic year (fall, Winter Session, spring, and summer).
+Full-time students must successfully complete a minimum of 22 semester hours in any single academic year (fall, January Term, spring, and summer).

 Full-time students must also maintain an acceptable grade point average as follows: a student classified as a freshman must have a minimum cumulative GPA of 1.6; a sophomore, 1.8; a junior, 2.0; and a senior, 2.0.